Unless you lived under a rock during the

 self titled album (Digital Musicworks International) from Redlight Music

-does not pick up where its more popular counterpart Candlebox had left
+does not pick up where it’s more popular counterpart Candlebox had left

 off.
 Instead, Peter Klett has written a collection of songs that do deal